rimusz/deis-workflow-gke/readme.md

 You will be able:

-- [install](https://deis.com/docs/workflow/installing-workflow/) : by defautl set Object Storage US region, use `eu` flag for EU region
+- install - by defautl sets Object Storage to US region, use `eu` flag for EU region
-- [upgrade](https://deis.com/docs/workflow/managing-workflow/upgrading-workflow/) : upgrades to the latest Workflow version (use the same region as was for install)
+- upgrade - upgrades to the latest Workflow version (use the same region as was for install)
 - deis - fetches the latest Workflow `deis` cli
 - helmc - fetches the latest [Helm Classic](https://github.com/helm/helm-classic) cli
 - cluster - shows cluster GKE name

-What the install will do:
+What the [install](https://deis.com/docs/workflow/installing-workflow/) will do:

 - Download lastest `helmc` cli version
 - Download lastest `deis` cli version